 Interaction with Guests

-We have the best sky, the most relaxing beach, the most pleasant walks, and the best smelling fresh air in the Boston area, hands down.
+The best sky, the most relaxing beach, the most pleasant walks, and the best smelling fresh air in the Boston area!

 PUBLIC TRANSIT: 2 block walk to bus, 15 minute ride to Red Line subway (T) / Quincy Center (where there are also lots of restaurants & pubs.
 5 minutes' bus in other direction to Hingham marina w/shops, restaurants, movies)